IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 TODO: An Authorization Client that supports this option shall...

 TODO: An Authorization Server that supports this option shall...
+(DONE)

 Authorization Servers declaring the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
 This information includes endpoint locations, supported authentication grants and signing key materials.
 This information greatly simplifies the configuration of those Authorization Clients and Resource Servers.

 TODO: A Resource Server that supports this option shall...
+(DONE)

 Resource Servers declaring the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint.
 The obtained configuration information includes endpoint locations, token format, and signing key materials.
 This information simplifies the configuration of a Resource Server by allowing the majority of this information to be requested from an Authorization Server.